cambiegroup/flowchem/docs/user-guides/How-ToGuide/using_api.md

 # Working with API server

-After running the flowchem with a specific configuration file, an API is available on the server and can be accessed through the address: http://127.0.0.1:8000.
+After running the flowchem with a specific configuration file, a FastAPI server is available automatically and can be accessed through the address: http://127.0.0.1:8000.
 Suppose we have a configuration file `flowchem_config.toml` as described below.
 The device my-device is a generic device of flowchem with the class name FakeDevice.